 EOI completion dates

-We will work closely with you and your division to ensure the proposed work is strategically aligned.
+We will then work closely with you and your division to ensure the proposed work is strategically aligned.
 Once your project proposal has been agreed, we will contact you to discuss how and when we can progress the project.

 Who can you contact for further information?